remix-run/remix/docs/api/conventions.md

 The port number to use for the dev websocket server.
 Defaults to 8002.

+### devServerRebuildingIndicator

+Whether to show loading spinner 💿 to indicate rebuilding is in progress.
+Defaults to `true`.

 ### ignoredRouteFiles

 This is an array of globs (via [minimatch][minimatch]) that Remix will match to